k-kyler/react-shopping-cart/README.md

-# Shoppiness
+# Shopping Cart

-A small E-Commerce site where you can search for your favourite products, simply add them to your cart and start your payment process.
-I had made this project while learning how to build an E-commerce site and how is it workflow.
-This project is just a simple build with a little products but I'm primarily focus on the main functionalities like showing products list, loading more products, searching product, adding products to cart, managing cart and payment process.
+A small shopping cart with few products, I'm primarily focus on the main functionalities like showing products list, loading more products, searching product, adding products to cart, managing cart and payment process.

 ## Available Scripts